Provincial Italian hospital overrun by virus variant

 New measures are again being considered in Rome to tamp down the increase in new cases attributed to virus variants, including also those identified in South Africa and Brazil.
 With the U.K. variant prevalent in Italy and racing from school age children and adolescents through families, Lombardy has again put all schools on distance learning, as have several regions in the south where the health care system is more fragile.

-In this surge, patients in the Chiari hospital COVID ward are increasingly family members — husbands and wives, fathers and sons — Zanolini said.
+In this surge, patients in the Chiari hospital COVID-19 ward are increasingly family members — husbands and wives, fathers and sons — Zanolini said.
 And unlike previous spikes, the average age has dropped, with many of the virus patients needing breathing aid between 45 and 55 years of age.
 “We have seen, however, that they respond well to treatment,” Zanolini said of the younger patients, noting that mortality remains high among the elderly.

 Despite months of renewed restrictions starting in October, Italy’s death toll remains stubbornly high — several hundred a day.
 It topped 100,000 this week, the second-highest in Europe after Britain.